johnconlon/slackbot-brobot/README.md

     Brobot> Brobot help
     Brobot animate me <query> - The same thing as `image me`, except adds [snip] Brobot help - Displays all of the help commands that Brobot knows about.
+    Brobot happy hour at <query> - Set the purpose of the channel to a happy hour and notifies members of the channel.
     ...

 ### Configuration